blak3r/treadspan/README.md

 - The serial port version is likely out of reach for someone who has never used a breadboard before.
 If someone wants to create a store and sell assembled hardware, i'll gladly link you!
 - Someone to document the full process of getting XCode setup, a developer certificate, how to put the phone into developer mode.

-## Get Help / Support

-If you have a question go here: https://github.com/blak3r/treadspan/discussions If you want to report a bug go here: https://github.com/blak3r/treadspan/issues

 ## FAQS